counterfitninja/internet-pi/README.md

 You can then delete the `internet-monitoring`, `pi-hole`, etc. folders and everything will be gone from your system.

+## Interesting urls

+Note: replace `localhost` with your docker host ip/name if not running this locally.

+http://localhost:9090/targets shows status of monitored targets as seen from prometheus - in this case which hosts being pinged and speedtest. note: speedtest will take a while before it shows as UP as it takes ~30s to respond.

+http://localhost:9090/graph?g0.expr=probe_http_status_code&g0.tab=1 shows prometheus value for `probe_http_status_code` for each host.
+You can edit/play with additional values.
+Useful to check everything is okey in prometheus (in case Grafana is not showing the data you expect).

+http://localhost:9115 blackbox exporter endpoint.
+Lets you see what have failed/succeded.

+http://localhost:9696/metrics speedtest exporter endpoint.
+Does take ~30 seconds to show its result as it runs an actual speedtest when requested.

 ## License

 MIT